 SDF Number 188 Issued at 2200Z on 06 Jul 2020

 IA.
 Analysis of Solar Active Regions and Activity from 05/2100Z to 06/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (07 Jul, 08 Jul, 09 Jul).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (07 Jul, 08 Jul, 09 Jul).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (07 Jul), quiet to unsettled levels on day two (08 Jul) and unsettled to minor storm levels on day three (09 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (07 Jul) and quiet to unsettled levels on days two and three (08 Jul, 09 Jul).

 III.
 Event probabilities 07 Jul-09 Jul